The Restless Kind

 The Restless Kind is American country music artist Travis Tritt's fifth studio album, released on Warner Bros.
 Records in 1996.
-The tracks "More Than You'll Ever Know", "Helping Me Get over You" (a duet with Lari White), "She's Going Home with Me", and "Where Corn Don't Grow" were released as singles, all peaking in the Top 40 on the country charts.
-"Where Corn Don't Grow" was previously recorded by Waylon Jennings on his 1990 album The Eagle, and was a #67-peaking single for him that year.
+The tracks "More Than You'll Ever Know", "Helping Me Get Over You" (a duet with Lari White), "She's Going Home with Me", and "Where Corn Don't Grow" were released as singles, all peaking in the Top 40 on the country charts.
+"Where Corn Don't Grow" was previously recorded by Waylon Jennings on his 1990 album The Eagle, and was his #67-peaking single that year.
 "Double Trouble" was a duet with Tritt's long-time friend and recording partner Marty Stuart.